levesduzw/homepage-2020/README.md

 - javascript moved out from html file
 - random wallpaper function, from local folder
 - variables to set container grid width and height
-- "open all" button on title hover
+- "open all" button on title hover (not functional)